claudioverardo/roboeye/README.md

 ![Demo4](./demo/4.png)
 ![Demo3](./demo/3.png)

-The foregoing images has been obtained with the following configuration parameters (HOMEDIR / assets / config_files / config_pose_estimation.m)
+The foregoing images has been obtained with the following configuration parameters

     %% CONFIGURATION FILE